dtudk/pythonsupport-page/docs/dropincafe/index.rst

    * - .. _it-skills-tbl-terminal:

        Terminal
-     - A program that allows one to execute commands by *writing what to do*.
+     - A program that allows one to execute :ref:`commands <it-skills-tbl-command>` by *writing what to do*.

        See :ref:`this table for commands <it-skills-tbl-term>`.

    * - Shell
      - Another name for a :ref:`Terminal <it-skills-tbl-terminal>`.

-   * - PowerShell ({{windows}})
-     - The recommended terminal program in Windows.

-   * - Command prompt ({{windows}})
-     - A non-recommended terminal program in Windows.

-       Windows has both PowerShell and Command prompt.
-We highly encourage users to stick with PowerShell.

 .. _it-skills-tbl-term:

-.. list-table:: Terminal
+.. list-table:: Terminal :ref:`commands <it-skills-tbl-command>`
    :header-rows: 1

    * - Command